Sineater333/EGT307/README.md

 - Docker (or your preferred Minikube driver)
 - kubectl

-Verify:
+Verify in bash/powershell:
 ```bash
 minikube version
 kubectl version --client
 docker version
 ```

-2. Set up local domain (maintenance.local)
+2. Map IP address to local DNS : (So when user run "maintenance.local" it brings it to the ip address)

+**Window:**

+Run notepad in Administrator and open the file :

+ `C:\Windows\System32\drivers\etc\hosts`

 Add the following line to your hosts file:

-Windows: `C:\Windows\System32\drivers\etc\hosts` (edit with Administrator):

         127.0.0.1   maintenance.local

+Save the file.

 3. Configure environment variables

+Navigate to directory that contains `.env.example` :

-Copy the example file and update your MongoDB Atlas URL:
+Copy the example file

     ```bash
     cp .env.example .env
     ```

-Update .env (example):
+Update your MongoDB Atlas URL in .env (example): (actual link in the presentation slide)

         ATLAS_URL=mongodb+srv://<USERNAME>:<PASSWORD>@<CLUSTER_ADDRESS>/maintenance_db?retryWrites=true&w=majority&appName=EGT307

 - **Launch the Stack**:

 Run the setup script on Git Bash (Windows) or bash (macOS/Linux) from the project root directory:

 ```bash
 ./run.sh